sigp/lighthouse/scripts/local_testnet/README.md

 ./reset_genesis_time.sh
 ```

-> Note: you probably want to drop the beacon node database and the validator
+> Note: you probably want to just rerun `./start_local_testnet.sh` to start over
-> client slashing database if you do this.
-When using small validator counts
-> it's probably easy to just use `./clean.sh && ./setup.sh`.
+> but this is another option.